 Every month at Robert Walters, we put a popular position in the spotlight.
 This month, we selected the role of a Project Manager, currently a highly sought-after position within interim management.

 But what does an Interim Project Manager do exactly?
 And is it worth giving up a permanent job to become a Project Manager?
-We asked Audrey Bostvironois, Managing Consultant in the interim management division.
+We asked Audrey Bostvironois, Manager of the interim management division in Brussels.

 Audrey: “An organisation primarily calls on a Project Manager for ‘vertical’ projects they want to implement within a specific domain such as finance, HR, supply chain or IT.
 In addition, Project Managers are also recruited for more transversal projects in cases where organisations want to tackle the overall functioning within the company or within a specific department.
 This could be a project around process optimisation, an ERP implementation or a reorganisation.
 When this project is outsourced to an Interim Project Manager, this brings many benefits for the organisation.
 Depending on the type of project and its complexity, a Project Manager with similar previous experience is called in, as he will be able to generate the desired results in the short term.”